ignasiat/best-friend/README.md

 Build with Angular framework and tested with Karma(Jasmine).

 ## BackEnd
 Build a restful API with NodeJS, ExpressJS and Mongoose.
+Tested with Jest.